 However, Interview availability varies depending on the enrollment center.
 Also, appointments always get cancelled at the last minute so it is possible to find availability if you keep trying.
 See related post Scheduling Your Global Entry Interview Faster on how to schedule your Global Entry interview ASAP even if there are no appointments at your closest Global Entry enrollment center.

 How does this affect upcoming Global Entry renewals?

-Those of you whose Global Entry is subject to renewal soon, might not be affected.
-CBP is still slowly processing applications just not interviewing people at enrollment centers.
+If your Global Entry is subject to renewal soon, you might not be affected.
 Most people are approved for Global Entry renewal without having to complete an interview (including both of us).
 However some people are only conditionally approved and required to complete interview for final approval.

 If your Global Entry will be expiring soon, make sure to apply before your Global Entry expires.
 The CBP will extend the program benefits of members for up to 18 months as long as you apply for renewal before the expiration date.
 This way you will not be left without Global Entry while your renewal application is pending or if you are having a hard time finding an interview appointment.
 You can find our guide on how to renew Global Entry here.